HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_12/Exercise_04_12.md

 ```cpp
 i != (j < k)
 ```
 because the inequality operator have lower precedance than the less than operator.
 The expression j < k will hence be evaluated first to either true or false either.
-True will be represented as 1 and false as 0.
+True will be represented as, 1 and false as 0.
 Assume that j is less than k we then get
 ```cpp
 i != 1
 ```